SygWave/reconstruct.js/README.md

   * ...with tracking information at the end

-* If you come across any bugs, please create an issue or submit a pull request!
+* If you come across a bug, please create an issue and/or submit a pull request!

 ### Instagram Test Links